A Week of Sharing Wisdom

 Leave therapy to the professionals

-Parent Chats are designed to help parents share their experiences with everyday parenting.
-If an individual or family is struggling with deeper issues, those should be addressed elsewhere, under supervision of a professional therapist.
+Parent Chats are designed to help parents share their experiences around everyday parenting.
+If an individual or family is struggling with deeper issues, those should be addressed under supervision of a professional therapist.